 Since 2010, we have reached 1 billion people (459 million people through on-ground programmes and 587 million through TV reach) through our handwashing programmes*

 Soap only works if it’s used effectively and people wash their hands at the critical moments of the day: before eating and after going to the toilet.
 That’s why we work to improve the handwashing habits of people across Europe, North America, Africa, Asia, Latin America and the Middle East.

 To do this, in the early twentieth century, Lever Brothers supplied people with charts to record daily whether they had washed their hands with soap before eating and after using the toilet.
 Today, we run one of the largest handwashing behaviour change programmes in the world, which follows some similar principles.

 Since 2010, we have reached 1 billion people (459 million people through on-ground programmes and 587 million through TV reach)* across Asia, Africa and Latin America through schools, health clinics and community outreach programmes, as well as through TV adverts, with proven results.

 TV reach: a new paradigm of behaviour change

 While our programmes have focused on reaching children and mothers on-ground, we have long believed that our total combined marketing efforts – including mass scale TV advertising – are contributing to changing handwashing behaviour.
-To test this we ran a randomised control trial in India, our biggest market, to assess the effectiveness of Lifebuoy TV adverts specifically designed to change handwashing behaviour.
-We used the same methodology that we use to evaluate our on-ground programmes.
+To test this we ran a randomised control trial in India, our biggest market, to assess the effectiveness of Lifebuoy TV adverts and found positive results.

 First mobile phone technology programme to change handwashing behaviour